nomi-san/parsec-vdd/README.md

 ### 1. HDR support

 Parsec VDD does not support HDR on its displays (see the EDID below).
 Theoretically, you can unlock support by editing the EDID, then adding HDR metadata and setting 10-bit+ color depth.
-Unfortunately, you cannot flash its firmware like a physical device.
+Unfortunately, you cannot flash its firmware like a physical device, or modify the registry value.

 All IDDs have their own fixed EDID block inside the driver binary to initialize the monitor specs.
 So the solution is to modify this block in the driver DLL (mm.dll), then update it with `devcon` CLI.